atapas/add-copyright/README.md

 # To Run this on your Source Code

 - Clone the project.
-This project comes with a script file called `addcopyright.sh` and few test files to test out things before you feel comfortable to try it on your source code.
+This project comes with a script file called `addcopyright.sh` and few test files to test out things before you feel comfortable to try it on your Source Code.
 - Browse to the folder where you have cloned the project.
 - Change directory to `add-copyright` folder.
 - Open a shell or Gitbash or any unix command supported prompt.